 |Over 1,500 cubic metres||30 cubic metres, plus 6.7 litres for each cubic metre of silo capacity over 1,500 cubic metres|

 Baled silage must be sealed in an impermeable membrane or bagged.
-It doesn’t need a specially constructed base but you must make sure any silage stored directly on the ground can’t leak into a water source.
+It doesn’t need a specially constructed base, but you must make sure any silage stored directly on the ground cannot leak into a water source.

 Baled silage must be kept at least 10 metres clear of inland or coastal waters.

 Field silage and non-baled bags

-For silage to be stored as ‘field silage’ there must be no construction works, eg walls or earth banks, and topsoil must not be disturbed.
+For silage to be stored as ‘field silage’ there must be no construction works, for example walls or earth banks, and topsoil must not be disturbed.

 If you make field silage or non-baled bags, you must:

-- choose a suitable site - eg if you store silage in a non-baled bag in your farmyard you must make sure you can contain any drainage
+- choose a suitable site – for example if you store silage in a non-baled bag in your farmyard, you must make sure you can contain any drainage

 - notify your local Environment Agency office at least 14 days before you first use the site